djtodoro/opt-chance/README.md

 # opt-chance
-An LLVM-based tool used to compare binaries compiled with different compilers in order to find optimizations oportunities.
+An LLVM-based tool used for comparing binaries compiled with different compilers in order to find optimizations oportunities.
 It relies on Debug Info (`DWARF` only at the moment).
 This is still a WIP.

 ## Clone